-Safety Terms and Symbols
+Safety terms and symbols

-Terms in This Manual
+Terms in this manual

-These terms may appear in this manual:
+Safety-related statements may appear in this manual in the following form:

-WARNING: Warning statements identify conditions or practices that can result in personal injury or loss of life.
+WARNING: Warning statements identify conditions or practices that may result in personal injury or loss of life.

 CAUTION: Caution statements identify conditions or practices that may result in damage to equipment or other property, or which may cause equipment crucial to your business environment to become temporarily non-operational.